NtokozoMkhwanazi/RTT-engine-/README.md

 ![C++](https://img.shields.io/badge/C++17-ISO-blue)
 ![OpenGL](https://img.shields.io/badge/OpenGL-4.5-orange)

-**simple lightweight** 3D game engine project with  **systems programming patterns and engineering principles** in mind, built for **scalability and high-performance** using the **power and speed** of the C++ Language. openGL graphics API for relative ease of use compared to Vulkan.
+**simple lightweight** 3D game engine project with  built for **scalability and high-performance** using the **power and speed** of the C++ Language. openGL graphics API for relative ease of use compared to Vulkan.
 Dear imgui UI/UX editor for its seemless integration with th C++ language and backend API openGL .
-This project contains comprehensive documentation, clear Codebase structure and pdf containing a few of the advanced algorithms used in this project.
+This project contains comprehensive documentation and a clear codebase structure.
 This project is **actively under-development and maintained**

 ## 📸 Screenshots